Parallax Propeller: Example program

 An example program, (as it would appear in the Propeller Tool editor) which emits the current system counter every 3,000,000 cycles, then is shut down by another cog after 40,000,000 cycles:

-The Parallax Propeller is gradually accumulating software libraries which give it similar abilities to Parallax's older BASIC Stamp product; however there is no uniform list of which PBASIC facilities now have Spin equivalents.

-It has been jokingly opined that "If two languages were to meet in a bar – Fortran and BASIC – nine months later one would find Spin."
-This refers to the whitespace formatting of FORTRAN and the keyword-based operation of BASIC.

 Package and I/O

 The initial version of the chip (called the P8X32A) provides one 32-bit port in a 40-pin 0.6 in dual in-line package (DIP), 44-pin LQFP, or Quad Flat No-leads package (QFN) surface-mount technology package.
 Of the 40 available pins, 32 are used for I/O, four for power and ground pins, two for an external crystal (if used), one to enable power outage and brownout detection, and one for reset.

 All eight cores can access the 32-bit port (designated "A"; there is currently no "B") simultaneously.
 A special control mechanism is used to avoid I/O conflicts if one core attempts to use an I/O pin as an output while another tries to use it as input.
 Any of these pins can be used for the timing or pulse-width modulation output techniques described above.

 Parallax has stated that it expects later versions of the Propeller to offer more I/O pins and/or more memory.